Core Skills

 Fact-Check Information and Avoid Scams

-Use source discipline, fraud pattern recognition, and slow thinking to reduce preventable information and money losses.
+Use source discipline, fraud pattern recognition, and record-first verification to reduce preventable information and money losses.

 Course thesis